Frequently Asked Questions

 Only adults have access to the network.

-ConnectingFriends is a platform to facilitate a stay with other hospitable travelers.
+ConnectingFriends is a platform to facilitate a stay with other members.
 The platform explicitly is not a dating site; if you want to date, do it on a dating site.

 Never make more than one profile and do not make fake profiles.
 Members must be able to trust each other.
 A personal profile can be linked to more than one location, for example, if you have a second home in France.

-Staying with other hospitable travelers is a privilege, not a right.
+Staying with other members is a privilege, not a right.
 A host always decides whether the requested visit is possible at the requested date and time.
 A host responds with an explanation if the visit is not possible.
 When a request is rejected, the guest will not persist.

 Members solve their disputes in first instance themselves.
 If that does not work, they can contact the administrators for support.